 This is just plain bad advice.
 Marketing costs time and money-especially if you want it done well-and weak marketing practices can negatively influence your brand.
 Unless marketing is well-planned, smart, and you can justify it with a substantial projected ROI, your shop may not be ready to start marketing.

 While marketing does cost time and money, it can be done well with just one or the other.
-Investing in a high-tech marketing program capable of executing many marketing activities at once and contracting or hiring experts to run this setup for you is an excellent plan—if you have the budget to do so.
+Investing in a high-tech marketing program capable of executing many marketing activities at once and contracting or hiring experts to run this setup for you is an excellent plan if you have the budget to do so.
 However, small businesses don’t have to break the bank to establish good marketing practices.
 There are many effective ways to achieve marketing success on a modest budget, but they do take time.

 Wrong.
 Sales and marketing the two most important aspects of your business, and they need one another to function successfully.
 Be sure your salespeople and marketing folks are speaking the same language.
 Yes, there is a difference between selling and marketing, but there two different jobs need to work together like a well-choreographed dance; the marketers priming leads, the salespeople ensuring that the leads are digesting the marketing content and moving them down the funnel towards closing.
 While the marketers create the content, the salespeople can be champions of the content, keeping a campaign alive and in the minds of potential buyers.

-You want to know why there are so many social media platforms out there?
+Do you want to know why there are so many social media platforms out there?
 It’s so folks with different interests and different tastes for how they want to receive their content can find the platforms that suit them.
 Just because crop tops are having a moment right now doesn’t mean that your grandma should wear one, right?
 Good marketers use data to identify which platforms are driving the most traffic to their site, and leave the other networks alone.

 Quality is important, but don’t undervalue targeted reach.
-More fans and followers means you’re gaining access to their fans and followers, and this is especially lucrative if they’re an influencer.
+More fans and followers mean you’re gaining access to their fans and followers, and this is especially lucrative if they’re an influencer.
 Influencer followers and fans can pump your content and brand with marketing steroids, making your already great content seem even more fantastic in the eyes of the influencers’ followers.
 Not to mention, their clout with your target audience transfers to you by association.